aditilakhan/HealthyMeApplication/README.md

-A HealthyMe Application is a Health Reminder desktop Application developed using Python and MongoDb
+A HealthyMe Application is a Health Reminder desktop Application